 - Natural Health Center Café: A local wellness institution with prepared plant-based meals and a committed regular clientele.

-Tips for Vegan Visitors to Atlantic City
+What Tips Help Vegan Visitors to Atlantic City?

 - Check whether your hotel restaurant has plant-based options before arrival — many casino kitchens can now accommodate with advance notice.